 By entering the Westminster College Title IV code of 003392, a copy of your completed FAFSA form will be sent to our institution.
 We will in turn send you an award letter listing your specific financial aid package.
-Some of the various types of financial aid that you may qualify for would be Federal Pell Grants, Federal Supplemental Educational Opportunity Grant (FSEOG), State Grants, Federal Subsidized and Unsubsidized Stafford Loans and Federal Perkins Loan.
+Some of the various types of financial aid that you may qualify for would be Federal Pell Grants, Federal Supplemental Educational Opportunity Grant (FSEOG), State Grants, Federal Subsidized and Unsubsidized Stafford Loans.

 Satisfactory Academic Progress Policy